Marcel Koller

-the head coach of Al Ahly in the Egyptian Premier League.

 Playing career

 Born in Zürich, Koller played his entire career for Swiss club Grasshoppers Zürich.
 In these 24 years he won seven Swiss championships and five Swiss cups.
 Koller was capped 56 times for the Swiss national team, scoring 3 goals.
 He was part of the Swiss squad at Euro 1996.

 Managerial career

 Switzerland

 Koller's career as coach started at the Swiss club FC Wil in the 1997–98 season.
 He led his club to a promotion place in the Swiss Challenge League.
 In January 1999 he went to FC St. Gallen in the Swiss Super League.
 One year later the club won its first championship for almost 100 years.
 Also on European level FC St. Gallen would celebrate successes: in the UEFA Cup the Swiss side would eliminate English top club FC Chelsea.
 Koller was voted Swiss manager of the year 2000.

 On 9 January 2002, he went to his old love, Grasshoppers Zürich.
 Koller won his second championship as a coach in the 2003 Season.
 After failing to qualify for the Champions League (against AEK 1–0/1–3) and a losing streak in the league he resigned on 3 October 2003.